 Not only is the taco cheap and delicious, most of these shops have free guacamole or smashed avocados!

 Hipster Coffee & Juice Bars

 In general, the nicer neighbourhoods of Mexico City are just very cool.
 I’d definitely recommend staying in Condesa or Roma Norte if you’re into hipster cafes.
 I walked into so many places with my jaws dropped because the design and aesthetics were just so cool.
 If you enjoy having a cup of coffee every morning, you’ll like Mexico City!

 My favorite coffee bars were Enhorabuena and Blend Station.
 Enhorabuena was more of a classic minimalistic coffee bar where as Blend Station was more whimsical with a tree inside and amazing cartoon artwork.
 Both places had delicious tasting coffee.

 Don’t miss fresh juice in Mexico City.
 There are two chains you can visit: Ojo de Agua and Frutos Prohibitos.
 It’s about $3 CAD for a huge glass of fresh tropical fruit juice!

-We saw some comments about needing to speak Spanish in Mexico City but we didn’t realize how predominate it was.
-I guess it’s a bit arrogant of us to assume other countries around the world will speak English.
+I read some comments about needing to speak Spanish in Mexico City but didn’t realize how predominate it was.
+I guess it’s a bit arrogant of me to assume other countries around the world will speak English.
 If you are currently learning Spanish, going to Mexico City is a great way to practice and speak the language with locals!

 For Art Lovers